Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/topic7_pca_clustering.md

 plt.title("MNIST. t-SNE projection");
 ```

-In practice, we would choose the number of principal components such that we can explain 90% of the initial data dispersion (via the `explained_variance_ratio`).
+In practice, we would choose the number of principal components such that we can explain 90% of the initial data variance (via the `explained_variance_ratio`).
 Here, that means retaining 21 principal components; therefore, we reduce the dimensionality from 64 features to 21.

 ```{code-cell} ipython3